jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 I hope you all start creating amazing things with AR.js and A-Frame.
 Don't forget it's open source, so your imagination is the limit!

 Thanks for reading.
 Cheers!

-# META
-- list complete of options in the docs